crummyh/stem-research-2025-2026/README.md

-# Design and Implementation of a Blower-Actuated Vine Robot for HVAC Inspection Applications to Demonstrate Commercial Viability
+# Design and Implementation of an External Spool Vine Robot for HVAC Inspection Applications to Demonstrate Commercial Viability

 STEM Research 2025-2026